jowitapodolak/finetuning_BERT_NER/README.md

 ### Prerequisites

 1. Install Anaconda or Miniconda Package Manager
 2. Create a new virtual environment and install the required packages.
+Commands to do so below.

 conda create -n transformers python pandas tqdm\
 conda activate transformers\